Meet Captain Cosy, the warm homes hero who will be giving you all of the information you need to keep cosy this winter.

 Water pipes and condensate pipes can freeze up when cold weather hits.

-Signs of this can be no running water or low water pressure water coming from your taps.
+Signs of this can be no running water or low water pressure.
 Check with your neighbour to see if they have running water.
 If they do, it could be that your pipes are frozen.

 Here are Captain Cosy’s top tips for how to deal with frozen water/condensate pipes: